RobHolme/PowerTools/ReadMe.md

 ---
 ## Get-SSLCertificate
 ### DESCRIPTION
 Retrieve SSL certificate, display properties or export to .cer file.
+Default view contains more details, pipe to format-table to use a condensed view that only shows certificate subject CN, expiry date, and validity.
+The condensed view is more suited for tables of multiple certificates, while the default list view is more suited single or few certificates (but is more detailed).

 ### SYNTAX
 ```PowerShell